-The leech Hirudo verbana is an attractive system to investigate visual processing because of the animal's known behavioral responses to spatiotemporal visual stimuli such as water waves, despite the absence of image forming eyes.
-However, even though several interneurons are known to respond to visual stimuli, their response properties are poorly understood.
-Among these, the S cell system is especially interesting because of its putative involvement in multimodal sensory integration (Harley et al., 2011, 2013).
-To improve our understanding of the role of the S cell system in visual processing, we here used a nearly intact leech preparation to quantify its spectral sensitivity under different background light conditions, to investigate spatial integration, and to test whether light adaptation is local or global.
+especially interesting because of its putative involvement in multimodal sensory integration (Harley et al., 2011, 2013).
+To improve our understanding of the role of the S-cell system in visual processing, we here used a nearly intact leech preparation to quantify its spectral sensitivity under different background light conditions, to investigate spatial integration and to test whether light adaptation is local or global.

-We began by quantifying the spectral response properties of the S cell system, establishing for the first time absolute sensitivities for the leech visual system (Figure 2).
+We began by quantifying the spectral response properties of the S-cell system, establishing for the first time absolute sensitivities for the leech visual system (Fig. 2).
 We confirmed earlier reports (Kretz et al., 1976) that the leech can adapt to a wide range of background light intensities.
-Under each of the tested background light intensities, the response range spanned approximately 2-3 log units of stimulus light intensities (Figures 2, 4, 6, 7); fairly typical for photoreceptors across the animal kingdom (Kawamura, 1993).
-When fully dark adapted, leeches responded to green flashes as dim as 10 photons/cm/s (Figure 2), equivalent to the intensity of light on an overcast moonless night (Falchi et al., 2016).
+Under each of the tested background light intensities, the response range spanned approximately 2-3 log units of stimulus light intensities (Figs 2, 4, 6, 7), which is fairly typical for photoreceptors across the animal kingdom (Kawamura, 1993).
+When fully dark adapted, leeches responded to green flashes as dim as 10^8 photons cm-2 s-1 (Fig. 2), equivalent to the intensity of light on an overcast moonless night (Falchi et al., 2016).